markmoxon/elite-a-source-code-bbc-micro/sources/original_sources/README.md

 0e2d62be        tcode
 ```

-If you get the above checksums following the assembly process above, then congratulations - you have successfully assembled Elite-A from the original source discs.
+If you get the above checksums after following the conversion process above, then congratulations - you have successfully assembled Elite-A from the original source discs.

-For comparison, here are the checksums for `1.D` and `tcode` that we get from a binary-compatible `release=patched` build:
+For comparison, here are the checksums for `1.D` and `tcode` that we get from the `release=source-disc` build:

 ```
 d1ca0224        1.D